One Year MA in Acting

 Once you’re ready to submit your Fee Waiver Application, email auditions@oxforddrama.ac.uk with the completed form, and we’ll be in touch.

-To apply for the Three Year Course, you will first need to complete our application form.
+To apply for the One Year MA in Acting, you will first need to complete our application form.

 On the application form you will be asked: